 When asked to respond to the statement, “I’m now more likely to read cover letters than before the pandemic,” roughly half of the hiring professionals (48 per cent) agreed, another one-third were neutral (34 per cent), whereas only a smaller group (18 per cent) disagreed.

-While the majority of HR professionals and recruiters that I have spoken with over the years have told me that they seldom read cover letters, this new survey indicates a shift in employer behavior.
+While the majority of HR professionals and recruiters that I have spoken with over the years have told me that they seldom if ever read cover letters, this new survey indicates a shift in employer behavior.
 During the COVID-19 pandemic, they are taking more time to consider all of the materials submitted by a job applicant before selecting who to interview.

 Similarly, if you do land that interview, be sure to follow-up with a thank-you note afterwards.
 The survey participants were given the statement “A candidate’s thank-you email/note (or lack thereof) takes on greater importance when evaluating a candidate.”
 A large majority (68 per cent) of employers agreed that the thank-you note has become more significant, 20 per cent were neutral, and only 12 per cent disagreed.